Now Available from APA Learn

 Areas of sign regulation not disturbed by Reed, and how they should continue to be regulated.

 Reports of the death of sign regulation have been greatly exaggerated.
 Lower federal courts have overwhelmingly held that cities can continue to regulate off-premise signs and commercial signs following Reed vs. Town of Gilbert, but there are significant new areas of potential challenges to sign regulations and other local regulations of First Amendment-protected speech.

 A panel of leading legal experts—including the chair of APA's amicus curiae committee and the co-authors of APA's amicus brief in Reed v.
-Gilbert—will discuss strategies and tactics for defensible and practical sign regulation in the post-Reed era.
+Gilbert—discuss strategies and tactics for defensible and practical sign regulation in the post-Reed era.
 Learn about key issues in sign regulation, including temporary sign regulation, the role of preambles and definitions, permit requirements, exemptions, the treatment of government signs, and enforcement.
-Discuss regulatory strategies appropriate in different kinds of communities (i.e., small/large, urban/rural, and growth-focused/regulation-focused).
+This session explores regulatory strategies appropriate in different kinds of communities (i.e., small/large, urban/rural, and growth-focused/regulation-focused).

 About the Speakers